ucsb-collaboratory/twitter/monitoring_events_twarc.md

 The search command will finish before the filter which will keep running until manually stopped.
 Once we are finished running the search, we can work on combining the two JSONLs.

-We will start by dehydrating the two collected datasets, then we will use the python program _ _ [here]() to combine them.
+We will start by dehydrating the two collected datasets.

     twarc dehydrate desantis_filter.jsonl > desantis_filter.txt

     twarc dehydrate desantis_search.jsonl  > desantis_search.txt

+Now that the datasets have been dehydrated, we can use the python program _combine.py_ [here](https://github.com/ucsb-collaboratory/twitter/blob/main/combine.py) to combine them.

+    python utils/combine.py

+And enter the input requests as follows:

+    Enter the name of your filter txt: desantis_filter.txt Enter the name of your search txt: desantis_search.txt Enter the name of your output txt: desantis_fs.txt

-Now that we have one dataset, we can rehydrate and run _deduplicate.py_ to remove any overlap from the two datasets.
+Now that we have our merged dataset, we can rehydrate

     twarc hydrate desantis_fs.txt > desantis_fs.jsonl

+and run _deduplicate.py_ to remove any overlap from the two datasets.

     python utils/deduplicate.py desantis_fs.jsonl > desantis.jsonl